April 9, 2018

 Dear Members of the UNE Community,

-Now, as we embark on the development of UNE’s new strategic plan, your participation will be critical to our success.
-Together, we possess much collective wisdom, and we must tap into our deep reservoir of experiences and expertise in assessing UNE’s current realities and imagining its future.
-We must gaze with unblinking eyes upon the challenges facing our University and must identify opportunities to leverage our strengths to meet societal and workforce needs.
-Together, we will design a blueprint to maximize UNE’s potential, and then, we will build upon the sturdy foundation we already possess.
+Now, as we embark on the next phase in the development of UNE’s new strategic plan, your participation will be critical to our success.
+Our community possesses much collective wisdom, and we must tap into our deep reservoir of experiences and expertise in assessing UNE’s current realities and imagining its future.
+We must face unflinchingly our challenges and we must identify opportunities to leverage our strengths to meet the needs of our students, and society more broadly.
+Together, we will design a blueprint to maximize UNE’s potential, building on our sturdy foundation.

 Together, we will shape this institution we cherish into the most successful, impactful, resilient version of itself it can be.